learnk8s/knote-js/01_writing_a_note_taking_app.md

 You can install MongoDB following the instructions in the [official MongoDB documentation](https://docs.mongodb.com/manual/installation/).

-Once MongoDB is installed, create an empty folder `data/db` and run the following to start a MongoDB server which points the db path to the folder that you just created:
+Once MongoDB is installed, create an empty folder `data/db` and run the following to start a MongoDB server which points the DB path to the folder that you just created:

 ```terminal|command=1|title=bash
 npm run mongodb -- --dbpath ./data/db